kyma-project/test-infra/prow/images/cleaner/README.md

 # Cleaner Docker Image

 ## Overview
-This image contains script which perform cleanup of service account profile in the `kyma-project` project.
+This image contains the script which performs a cleanup of the service account profile in the `kyma-project` project.
 Script requires environment variable `GOOGLE_APPLICATION_CREDENTIALS` which is a path to service account key.

 ## Installation